talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 conditions
 - The role ARN is what you'll use in GitHub Secrets, not the Identity Provider ARN
+- **For multi-account setups**: The state account role's Trust Relationship must also include the deployment account role ARNs to enable bidirectional trust

 #### Step 3: S3 Bucket Policy (Automatic)